refined-bitbucket/refined-bitbucket/README.md

     * Add filename patterns in the Options page that you would like the extension to collapse automatically when the pull request or commit loads.
     * Deleted files are automatically collapsed.
 * Diff Ignore.
 Add filename patterns in the Options page that you would like the extension to completely remove when the pull request or commit loads.
+* Counters for open or active branches and pull requests in the sidebar navigation menu.
 * Button to load all failed diffs in pull request and commit view.
 * Choose a default merge strategy for your pull requests.
 * Check the "Close anchor branch" checkbox by default when creating or editing pull requests.